 21.2.
 Ensure that a test engineering (i.e. quality assurance (QA)) methodology is followed using a multi-phase quality assurance release cycle that includes security testing.

 21.3.
 Deliver security fixes and improvements aligning to a pre-determined schedule based on identified severity levels.

 21.4.
 Perform vulnerability testing as a component of QA testing and address any severity 2 or higher findings prior to software release.

 21.5.
 Ensure that software is released only via production managed change control processes, with no access or involvement by the development and test teams.

 21.6.
 Develop all web applications (internal and external, including web administrative access to application(s)) based on secure coding best practice.
 Cover, at a minimum, prevention of common OWASP Top 10 coding vulnerabilities in software development processes, including the following:

 21.7.
-Awareness training regarding secure coding must be conducted at least once per calendar year.
-The curriculum must be approved by Information Security.
+Awareness training regarding secure coding shall be conducted at least once per calendar year.
+The curriculum shall be approved by Information Security.

 22.1.
-To protect the confidentiality of SPI in transit:
+To protect the confidentiality of PII in transit:

 22.1.1.
 Ensure that all data in transit is either encrypted and/or the transmission channel itself is encrypted following Data Protection & Encryption Policy (refer to policy #1).

 22.1.2.
 Monitor all data exchange channels to detect unauthorized information releases.